ricniew/ITM-TLS1.n-implementation/README.md

     - 15201 (if you did not modify the default set in `ìnit_global_vars`) port to connect to the TEPS.
     - 65100 port for the Warehouse proxy agent (WPA). **Note**: You must configure the WPA to bind to HTTP  (listening on port 63358) and HTTPS (listening on port 65100) before you configure all the agents to connect using HTTPS for TEMS connection.
 The WPA must be able to handle both HTTP and HTTPS connections during the time you update the ITM Agents to use HTTPS and TLSv1.2 only.
 This, because you cannot update all the agents at the same time and you will have a mix of Agents using HTTP (connect over 63358 to WPA) and HTTPS (connect over 65100 to WPA).
     - If you did not use HTTPS so far and firewall is in use, port 3660 needs to be opened on the firewall between the Agents and the TEMS.
-    - Also, if you use a local firewalls (TEMS,TEPS, WPA hsots), you need to allow incomming traffic on port 3660, 15201 and 65100
+    - Also, if you use a local firewalls (TEMS,TEPS, WPA hsots), you need to allow incomming traffic on port 3660, 15201 (if you did not modify the default set in `ìnit_global_vars`) and 65100

 1.2 General Approaches<a id='1.2'></a>